Classes in celestial navigation and related topics

 $199 per person, per workshop

-Note for online sessions: You may attend an Atlantic session starting at 10:00 am Eastern US time, or a Pacific session starting at 6:00 pm Eastern US time.
-Currently Atlantic sessions run for 4.5 hours each day on Saturday and Sunday.
-Pacific sessions run for 3 hours each day on Monday, Tuesday, Wednesday.
+Note for online sessions: You may attend an Atlantic session starting at noon Eastern US time, or a Pacific session starting at 6:00 pm Eastern US time.
+In June 2023 online sessions run for three hours each day.

 Anyone registered for an online workshop will be invited to attend hour-long sextant practical sessions in Rhode Island and Connecticut scheduled as weather and other factors permit.
 These live, in-person sessions are included in your registration for online classes.